Hugh Dibley

-Hugh Palliser Kingsley Dibley is a former commercial airline pilot and trainer who made contributions toward conserving fuel and controlling noise during aircraft operations.
-He was also a successful racing car driver and race car constructor.
+Hugh Palliser Kingsley Dibley is a former commercial airline pilot and flight crew trainer who developed methods to conserve fuel and limit noise during aircraft operations.
+He was also a successful racing driver and race car builder.

 Early years

 Dibley was born in Hong Kong.
 His parents were Engineer Rear-Admiral Albert Kingsley Dibley and Penelope Dibley (née Frend, a descendant of Admiral Sir Hugh Palliser).
 When Dibley was born his father was chief engineer at the Royal Navy's Hong Kong dockyard.
 The family returned to England in 1939 just before the war, moving frequently.
 His father's final naval posting was to the Devonport dockyard.

 Upon his retirement, Dibley's father pursued his interest in farming and in 1948 bought a smallholding in the district of Lee-on-the-Solent, with a house just metres from the end of Runway 36 at the Air Fleet Arm's RNAS Lee-on-Solent (HMS Daedalus).
 The sight of the planes taking off and landing there sparked Dibley's interest in aviation.

 He attended school at Pinewood, and then at Marlborough College.